TigersUniverse/Hypernex.Godot/README.md

 ## Status

-This project is very Work-in-Progress.
+This client is very Work-in-Progress.

 ### Features